Exclusive: France defends Renault stake increase in letter to Ghosn - sources

 In its first statement on the unfolding power struggle, Nissan said on Thursday its own board had "unanimously decided to support the decisions made by the board of directors of Renault".

-In his letter, Macron told Ghosn that France remained in compliance with 2002 agreements underpinning the alliance and could not be accused of destabilizing it, the sources said.
+In his letter, Macron told Ghosn that France remained in compliance with 2002 agreements underpinning the alliance and could not be accused of destabilising it, the sources said.

 Ghosn should not have been surprised by the stake increase, Macron added, because France voted against the opt-out proposal at a March 11 board meeting.